Jesus' Unanswered Prayer?

 Did Jesus have unanswered prayer?
 Did the Son of God, a member of the 3-in-1 Trinity that is God Himself, pray to the Father, and get rejected?

 I’m talking about the bit in Matthew 26, verses 36-46, where Jesus knows He’s about to be betrayed, and knows what comes next.
 So He prays so hard that Luke wrote ‘And being in an agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground’ (Luke 22:44 ESVUK).

-The Bible is full of God hearing prayers.
-But Jesus’ own gut-wrenching prayer seems to be declined.
-The Son asks the Father for release - ‘My Father, if it be possible, let this cup pass from me’ (Matthew 26:39 ESVUK) - and yet He faces the cross anyway.
-Then when He hangs on that cross, people taunt Him about it: ‘“He can’t save himself!
+Now, the Bible is full of God hearing prayers.
+Check out Hannah’s story in 1 Samuel 1.
+God comes through, though she had no way of knowing that He would as she cried, broken, to Him.
+But here’s the kicker: Jesus’ gut-wrenching prayer seems to be declined.
+The Son of God asks the Father for release from this situation - ‘My Father, if it be possible, let this cup pass from me’ (Matthew 26:39 ESVUK) - and yet, as we know, He faces the cross anyway.
+The One who promises us that ‘…ask me for anything in my name, and I will do it!’
+(John 14:14 NLT), who could (and did) heal pretty much every hurting person He came across, seemed unable to be ‘saved’ from so much hurt, Himself.
+In fact, He was taunted by that exact challenge as He hung on that brutal cross ‘“He saved others,” they scoffed, “but he can’t save himself!
 So he is the King of Israel, is he?
 Let him come down from the cross right now, and we will believe in him!”’
 (Matthew 27:42 NLT).

 Written by Jim Cronin